Schellbach/coins/README.md

 Conversion:
 Ledger and consensus rules remain unchanged.
-Implementations adopting this standard MUST multiply previously displayed BTC amounts by 100,000,000 to determine the new integer representation.
+Implementations adopting this standard MUST multiply previously displayed BTC amounts by 100,000,000 to determine the new representation in coins.

 **Rationale**